Left: Mark circa, 1990

 Missing Since: June 7, 1990

 Height and Weight: 6’0″ and 160 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Mark has a triangular shaped scar on his right shin and a scar on his left hand, he also has a handmade tattoo of the letters “TLC” on his upper right arm, Mark has facial dimples on both his cheeks and his left ear is pierced, he has a distinctive skin discoloration on his abdomen and he was known to smoke cigarettes in 1990
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Mark has a triangular shaped scar on his right shin and a scar on his left hand, he also has a handmade tattoo of the letters “TLC” on his upper right arm, Mark has facial dimples on both his cheeks and his left ear is pierced, he has a distinctive skin discoloration on his abdomen and he was known to smoke cigarettes in 1990

 Clothing/Jewelry Description: A denim vest or jacket, a black t-shirt with an eagle emblem imprinted on the front of it, a pair of blue jeans, and red/black sneakers